mslacken/clustduct/Usage.md

       - require:
         - pkg: genders
 ```
-and the defintion for the node as *srv/salt/top.sls*
+and the definition for the node as *srv/salt/top.sls*
 ```
 base:
   'compute-[0-2][0-9].cluster.suse':
     - compute-node

 ```
-we also have to create the config files for *lus-lmod* with
+we also have to create the configuration files for *lua-lmod* with
 ```
 mkdir /srv/salt/shared_module
 cp /etc/profile.d/lmod* /srv/salt/shared_module